dxdbg/udi/DESIGN.md

 * Since the debugger relies on IPC and shell job control to control and modify the debuggee, the debugger will utilize the same code paths as normal system operation.
-This will avoid many of debugger-specific bugs that are found in current operating systems.
+This will avoid many of the debugger-specific bugs that are found in current operating systems.

 * An operating system that uses UDI could remove all debugger-specific code in